 - A few sprinkles of silver & blue glitter

 - A few drops of blue food coloring

 Homemade ornaments are such a wonderful gift idea for parents and grandparents.
 We made some super cute trees out of salt dough with food coloring and dipped their fingers in shiny paint to resemble lights on the tree!
 You could also do handprint salt dough ornaments.

 Make Homemade Wrapping Paper

-This is a fun way to get the kids involved in the gift giving of Christmas plus it puts an adorable personal touch to your gifts!
+This is a fun way to get the kids involved in the gift-giving of Christmas plus it puts an adorable personal touch to your gifts!

-For small gifts you can use the inside of paper groceries bags or you may need a roll of brown or white paper.
+For small gifts, you can use the inside of paper groceries bags or you may need a roll of brown or white paper.
 You can use acrylic paints, markers, or crayons.
-To get perfect Christmas shapes you can trace cookie cutters or if using paint you can use sponges.
+To get perfect Christmas shapes you can trace cookie cutters or if using a paint you can use sponges.
 Also if you’re feeling brave enough to let the kids get a little messy they can use their handprints!

 Visit a museum